tim-hub/sanic-currency-exchange-rates-api/README.md

 This project is a fork from [ExchangeRatesApi project](https://github.com/exchangeratesapi/exchangeratesapi/), the original project is great, but as a project, is seems like they have some outdated dependencies and hard to deploy.

- - sanic at original project is old, 0.8.x
+ - sanic at original project is old, 0.8.x -- using the latest version instead
- - no specific version for packages
+ - no specific version for packages -- using requirements.txt with version
  - hard to deploy, (easy to deploy to heroku but not other platform)

 ## Contributing